squidmin/java-labs/src/main/java/lambdas/README.md

 Person is eligible for voting: true
 ```

 The `Supplier<T>` interface does not contain any default or static methods.
 Here are some of the primitive specializations of the supplier interface.

 ### `IntSupplier`

 The `IntSupplier` interface has a method `getAsInt()`, which applies the given operation on its argument and returns an int value.
 It is similar to using an object of type `Supplier<Integer>`.

+### `SupplierDemo.java`

 ```java
 import java.util.function.IntSupplier;